Gitcpp10ALT/NitroShell/README.md

 6. Paste the copied path
 7. Click ok until all windows are closed
 8. Now you are ready to use it!
+# Official Installer
 You can download the GUI version with the required dependencies with the NitroShell Installer.exe
-1. Download the installer
+1. Download the installer.
-2. Select all components
+2. Select all components (Unless you have broken or outdated components).
 3. There will be a folder called Nitroshell.
-Now continue from step 2 in the instructions above the line "You can download the GUI version with the required dependencies with the NitroShell Installer.exe"
+Move into that folder.
+4. Double-click NitroShell.exe, which will launch the GUI.
 # Usage - ns.exe
 ns -ip [IP ADDRESS] -p [PORT] -c [CONNECT TO LISTENER] -l [LISTEN FOR INCOMING CONNECTIONS] **NOTE: UNLIKE ns-server (see below), THIS WILL ONLY TRY CONNECTING ONCE**